 Change may be imminent.
 In the United States, if passed by Congress, the proposed Consumer Review Freedom Act will limit the ability of businesses to retaliate against customers who express a negative opinion, or to obstruct consumers from sharing their viewpoint.

 Yelp and TripAdvisor, among others, advocate the legislation will preserve freedom of speech.
 Positive, negative or neutral, consumers have the right to have their say without repercussion.
 Or do they?

-Word of mouth is the most powerful form of marketing and the proliferation of social media and user-generated websites (like Yelp and TripAdvisor) mean both the risks and the rewards have increased exponentially.
+Word of mouth is the most powerful form of marketing and the proliferation of social media and user-generated websites (like Yelp and TripAdvisor) mean both the risks and the rewards birth control have increased exponentially.

 The American legislation, and the knock on effect it would inevitably have elsewhere, would challenge many businesses.